 Update on AIDS Patient Family Support Program: Continuing the transition to independent living…

-In recent weeks, Cambodia had unexpectedly experienced significant civil unrest due to a contested national election.
-This seems to be developing into an ongoing situation with calls from the opposition party for daily demonstrations, which unfortunately can become unpredictably violent.
-In the past, this type of unrest had a spill over effect into areas such as personal safety which could impact tourism and industry and impact donor sentiment.
+In recent days, Cambodia has unexpectedly experienced significant civil unrest due to a contested national election.
+This may spill over into areas such as personal safety which could impact tourism and industry and impact donor sentiment.
 Stability has and will be a key factor aiding or impeding our efforts.